Building The Vault Manager for a Crypto Trading Platform

 Since we aim to keep things simple in this tutorial, we won't process deposits in two steps so the deposit amount is added directly to the Balance field.
 However, for the withdraw we illustrate how the process should work in a finished product.

-When the withdraw request is initialized, the amount of the event is moved from the available balance to the locked balance field, then when the withdraw request is completed successfully, the funds are cleared from the locked balance since there should be a successful blockchain transaction at this point.
+When the withdraw request is initialised, the amount of the event is moved from the available balance to the locked balance field, then when the withdraw request is completed successfully, the funds are cleared from the locked balance since there should be a successful blockchain transaction at this point.

 For deposits with confirmation, it should work in a similar way, but in reverse.